 How do you practice mindfulness without formal meditation?

 Mindful living happens through bringing full attention to ordinary activities you already do every day.
-Here are the most effective ways to cultivate present-moment awareness:
+Here are the most effective ways to cultivate present moment awareness without requiring additional time or formal meditation sessions:

 - Mindful eating – Notice the colours, textures, and flavours of your food, chew slowly, and put your fork down between bites to enhance appreciation and digestion